mankec/jekyll-tailwind-2025/README.md

-# Jekyll with Tailwind, barebone setup for Ubuntu
+# Jekyll with Tailwind, barebone setup

 This is an updated version of gusano's [jekyll-tailwind-2024](https://github.com/gusano/jekyll-tailwind-2024) so it can work with `jekyll 4.4.1`.
 Thanks to them for doing most of the work!